rukon-uddin/LLM-Based-Multi-Agent-Competitor-Analysis/README.md

     `python main.py`

 # Inputs required
-The first input required by the system is the company category with which you want to do the analysis for example `Ai startups in dubai` or `Health tech companies` or `Wordpress development companies`, etc.
+1. The first input required by the system is the company category with which you want to do the analysis for example `Web development companies in bangladesh` or `Health tech companies` or `Wordpress development companies`, `AI startups in dubai` etc.

-The second input is the number of companies you want to search for that category.
+2. The second input is the number of companies you want to search for that category.

+# Expected Outputs from the system
+The system will generate 3 files.

+`RawData.json` - This file will have all the information collected from companies website.
+The informations will be unformated and very noisy.

+`CompanyData.json` - It will have company information in an organized and formatted manner.

+`CompetitorAnalysisReport.pdf` - This pdf is the final output which will have an overall competitor analysis consists of all the companies information it has collected.